SauloCav/Min-and-Max-Heap-in-Practice/README.md

 ▪ The minimum amount of active boxes, during the day, must be equal to one after the opening of the service.</br>
 ▪ If we have only one teller in operation, it must provide priority and non-priority services.</br>
 ▪ Closing of all service boxes can only occur after all customers have been serviced.</br>
-The program must show at all times the current status of the cashiers (the passwords of the customers who are being served at that moment) and of the waiting line(s).
-It should also show a menu containing options for: generating a password for a new client; call of a new customer for assistance and opening/closing actions of a cashier.
+<strong>The program must show at all times the current status of the cashiers (the passwords of the customers who are being served at that moment) and of the waiting line(s).
+It should also show a menu containing options for: generating a password for a new client; call of a new customer for assistance and opening/closing actions of a cashier.</strong>